Bajrangi Bhaijaan: Reception

 Overseas too, the film received positive reviews from Chinese critics.
 Several critics in China, where it was released as Little Lolita's Monkey Uncle, noted narrative parallels to the 16th century Chinese epic Journey to the West and its monkey-king hero Sun Wukong (which in turn have similarities to the 4th century BC Hindu epic Ramayana and its monkey-god hero Hanuman), making the film relatable to Chinese audiences.
 The film's theme of connecting people across nations, religions and ethnicities also resonated with Chinese audiences.
 In Japan, upon release in January 2019, it was the week's highest-rated film on the Filmarks audience satisfaction survey.
-The core plot of the movie was reported to be thematically similar to the 2006 Kannada movie Kallarali Hoovagi.